 The Permanent Peoples’ Tribunal on Fracking, Climate Change, and Human Rights has just concluded.
 The stories told by the witnesses have been terrifying and empowering, infuriating and uplifting, tedious and electrifying, disgraceful and full of grace.
-As we wait for the judges’ advisory opinion, Kathleen Dean Moore reflects on the transformative power of a human-rights narrative.
+As the judges’ advisory opinion is issued, Kathleen Dean Moore reflects on the transformative power of a human-rights narrative.

 • • •